 - A 10- to 20-year warranty on structural elements, including load-bearing walls and foundations

-So, how much is a home warranty on a new-build home?
-That will depend on the level of coverage you buy and where you live, but it’s worth it to get the maximum level of protection on your new home.
-After all the stress of building a home and waiting for months to finally move in, you’re going to want to do everything possible to protect your new investment.
+Buying an American Home Shield® home warranty for new construction is worth it to get comprehensive protection on your new home.
+After all the hard work of planning for the construction of your dream home, you’re going to want to do everything possible to protect your new investment.
 Buy your real estate plan today.